adilayman/gamez/README.md

 ## Game creation

-The purpose of this engine is to separate the logical and view parts to give you the freedom to customize them as you wish.
+The purpose of this engine is to separate the logical and view/widget parts to give you the freedom to customize them as you wish.

 ### Model creation